quantified-uncertainty/squiggle/packages/website/src/pages/docs/Internal/Processing-Confidence-Intervals.md

 ---
 title: Processing Confidence Intervals
 author: Nuño Sempere
+description: This page explains what we are doing when we take a 90% confidence interval, and we get a mean and a standard deviation from it.
 ---

 This page explains what we are doing when we take a 90% confidence interval, and we get a mean and a standard deviation from it.